twobombs/twobombs/README.md

 The `ThereminQ - QuantOPS` ecosystem is composed of several key components, each housed in its own repository and built as a distinct Docker container image.
 These components are:

 - **`twobombs`**: The core repository containing the build system itself.
 It orchestrates the building of all other components
-- **`deploy-nvidia-docker`**: A utility for setting up the NVIDIA Docker runtime, enabling GPU acceleration within Docker
+- **`deploy-nvidia-docker`**: A utility for enabling GPU acceleration within Docker, setting up the NVIDIA Docker Desktop UI
-- **`cudacluster`**: A component for creating and managing CUDA clusters for distributed GPU computing tasks
+- **`cudacluster`**: A component for creating and managing CUDA & ROCm clusters for distributed GPU computing tasks
 - **`qrackmin`**: A HPC QC package with support for various backends, including CUDA, OpenCL (pocl), Qiskit, AWS BraKET etc.
 - **`thereminq-classiq`**: Integration with the `Classiq` platform for quantum algorithm design leveraging `C` and `OpenCL`
 - **`thereminq-bonsai`**: Integration with the Bonsai platform for visualisations in `ThereminQ-Classic`